systemjs/systemjs/README.md

 * [transform-babel](https://github.com/systemjs/systemjs-transform-babel) Supports ES module transformation into System.register with Babel.
 * [json-plugin](https://github.com/Jamaks/systemjs2-json-plugin) JSON loader plugin

+## How is SystemJS related to jspm.io?

+SystemJS was initially developed as a universal module loader alongside jspm which provides a ES module CDN and package manager exploring future ES module workflows.
+SystemJS was the core loader enabling this experimentation of unbuilt dev workflows to production and CDN workflows for ES modules.

+SystemJS is now used as the legacy loader for backwards compatibility in jspm.io. npm packages are available for loading in SystemJS through `https://system-dev.jspm.io/[packagename]` and `https://system-unsafe-production.jspm.io/[packagename]`.
+Packages here are transformed from CommonJS into the System module format with their package resolutions inlined and available for usage in all browsers.
+This CDN can be useful in sandboxes or dev workflows, but note it is not optimized for production loading.

 ## Contributing to SystemJS

 Project bug fixes and changes are welcome for discussion, provided the project footprint remains minimal.